MathSena/instaClone/README.md

 -  On MacOS, access the <b>ios</b> folder and run `pod install`
 -  Run `react-native run ios` or `react-native run android`

-## [](#how-to-contribute):pencil2: How to contribute

--   Make a fork;
--   Create a branck with your feature:  `git checkout -b my-feature`;
--   Commit changes:  `git commit -m 'feat: My new feature'`;
--   Make a push to your branch:  `git push origin my-feature`.

-After merging your receipt request to done, you can delete a branch from yours.